codegrits/CodeGRITS/docs/data.md

 - `<left_eye>`
 - `<right_eye>`
-- `<location>`: only used when the gaze point can be mapped to location in the code editor
+- `<location>`: only used when the gaze point can be mapped to its location in the code editor
-- `<ast_structure>`: only used when the gaze point cannot be mapped to location in the code editor, and the code file is java.
+- `<ast_structure>`: only used when the gaze point cannot be mapped to its location in the code editor, and the code file is java.

 **Attribute**: